addai-ransford/music-stem-extractor/README.md

 # 🎶 Music Stem Extractor

- This software is built to help musicians, producers, and learners to **split, analyze, and visualize music** in seconds.
+This software is built to help musicians, producers, and learners **split, analyze, and visualize music** in seconds.

+---

+## 🚀 Overview

 This service allows you to:
 - 🎤 **Extract stems** (vocals, accompaniment, bass, drums — choose 2/3/4 stems)